Ketheroth/vanillaextension/README.md

 ## FAQ
 #### Will there be more block in the future ?
 Yeah, of course.
-I planned to add fences, barriers, slabs and mod support.
+I planned to add walls and mod support for now.

 #### Can I use this mod in my modpack ?
 Feel free to add this mod in any modpack you want.